Previous slide

 Lost in the Lanes Brighton

-Lost in the Lanes Brighton, as the name suggests, is hidden away in the famous Brighton Lanes shopping area of the city.
+Lost in the Lanes Brighton, as the name suggests, is hidden away in the famous Brighton Lanes shopping area of the city and was voted fourth best restaurant in Brighton in the 2025 BRAVOS.
 You’ll find Lost in the Lanes at 10 Nile Street, a narrow street that looks more like a shortcut off the main Lanes.
 This in itself makes Lost in the Lanes a little treasure, either to find by chance while meandering or as a little favourite to keep to yourself.

 over head shot of the table filled with small plates at the Lost in The Lanes

-The new grown-up Lost in the Lanes still offers their famed Brighton brunch dishes.
+The new grown-up Lost in the Lanes still offers their famed Brighton brunch dishes and was voted among the best brunch spots in Brighton in 2025.
 But the shift is definitely to that of an elevated lunch experience.
 Seasonal simple dishes and small plates alongside an interesting single origin wine list and amazing cocktails make up the menu with some amazing small plates as supports.
-Head Chef Sophie Taverner brings a wealth of experience from Michelin and Mediterranean restaurants, plus a passion for locally sourced produce.
+Head Chef Jes James brings a wealth of experience from Michelin and Mediterranean restaurants, plus a passion for locally sourced produce.
+Here is the Lost in the Lanes £10 lunch which changes weekly.

 over head shot of the people enjoying their lunch at the lost in the lanes.
 Romantic Restaurants Brighton.
 Part of our round up of Places to eat in Brighton

-Lost in The Lanes has just launched LOST Nights – an extraordinary dining experience every Saturday.
-Head Chef Sophie Taverner invites you to savour her short, seasonal menu, showcasing local ingredients sourced directly from independent growers.
+Lost in The Lanes now offers an extraordinary dining experience every Thursday, Friday, and Saturday.
+Head Chef Jes James invites you to savour his short, seasonal menu, showcasing local ingredients sourced directly from independent growers.
 Indulge in weekly surprises such as clams with broad beans in onion butter sauce and slow-cooked Sussex lamb collar.
+You may also wish to try their Taster Menu.

 over head shot of the lost Night offering at the Lost in the Lanes